 Solicitation of prostitution is a misdemeanor offense and a conviction can result in jail time of up to six (6) months, or a fine of up to $1,000, or by both jail time and the fine.

 In addition to criminal penalties, many individuals arrested for solicitation face embarrassment and humiliation.
 Many police departments publicly release mug shots after an undercover prostitution sting to shame those who were arrested.
 The police may publicize the faces of people arrested even if they are ultimately not convicted of the alleged crime.
-The can have serious impacts on an individual's social, professional, and family life.
+They can have serious impacts on an individual’s social, professional, and family life.